bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 # Mutable References

-So in the previous section, we were able to read the version by calling the `read` method to retrieve the first 4 bytes and then convert that into a `u32` integer.
+In the previous section, we were able to read the version by calling the `read` method to retrieve the first 4 bytes of the raw transaction string and then convert that into a `u32` integer.
 However, we want to keep track of where we are in the transaction so that we can continue to do decode it.
 In order to do that we'll want to pass in the bytes slice to the `read_version` function and then continue using it in the `main` function.